 • In a blender whizz together all your ingredients until smooth.

-• Leave to stand for 10-15 minutes – this will help the mixture thicken so that your pancakes get that fluffy texture!
+• Leave to stand for 10 to 15 minutes – this will help the mixture thicken so that your pancakes get that fluffy texture!

 • Once thickened, heat a non-stick pan over a medium heat and add a small amount of oil

-• Once heated add around 2 tbsp of your mixture into the pan and cook for 1-2 minutes until the base of the pancake sets or when air bubbles start to appear on the top.
+• Once heated add around 2 tbsp of your mixture into the pan and cook for one to two minutes until the base of the pancake sets or when air bubbles start to appear on the top.

 • Flip onto the other side and cook for around a minute.